Synopsis Fungorum 4: 51 (1990)

 - ≡ Lopharia spadicea Bulletin Mensuel de la Société Linnéenne de Lyon 28: 211 (1959) ,

 - Not known for the Chicago Region.
 The name Stereum spadiceum was misapplied to Stereum gausapatum by past authors.
-Ryvarden (2010) does not include this species as being present in the Americas.
+Ryvarden (2010) and Liu et al. (2018) do not include this species as being present in the Americas.

 - Uncommon name: